 “Faux Wicker” is a misnomer.
-“Wicker” is a certain pattern of weaving that dates way back.
-Most often people or manufacturers create wicker items by weaving strands of willow, rattan or other natural materials.
-While the wicker pattern creates a strong hold, over time the strands of natural material tend to fray and splinter.
-Also, many times wicker furniture is painted and as it weathers the furniture just doesn’t look good.
+“Wicker” is a specific pattern of weaving that has been around for many years.
+Most often manufacturers build wicker items by weaving strands of willow, rattan, or other natural materials.
+While the wicker pattern creates a strong structure, over time the strands of natural material tend to fray and splinter.
+Also, many times wicker furniture is painted and as it weathers the furniture loses its desired aesthetic.

 “Synthetic wicker” or “Faux wicker” means a non-natural material (polyethylene) woven into a wicker pattern to create a piece of furniture.
 Some of our vendors like Splash Pools and Tropitone (outdoor furniture) use high-quality faux wicker for its many advantages.